-This is a must!
 Although many cafes are changing to biodegradable cups, it is much better to avoid them in the first place.
 Simply keep a reusable cup in your car/hand bag/pram and enjoy the saving that most cafes offer when you bring your own.
-If you haven’t already got one, please consider my favourite Uppercup, made in Australia.
-It is double-walled and keeps your coffee warm for longer.
-(Yes, it is made from plastic but high quality recyclable plastic.
-Benefit: it is light and I don’t mind carrying it unlike a glass cup).

 I am sure you have a water bottle for yourself and the kids.
-Single use bottles are one of the worst offenders and rumours have it that some of the so-called spring waters are no more than filtered tap water anyway (source).
+Single use bottles are one of the worst offenders in our landfill and rumour has it that some of the so-called spring waters are no more than filtered tap water!
 If you are looking for a great adult water bottle, I recommend Contigo.
 Love their designs because you can lock them and avoid spillages in your bag (have had enough of those over the years)

 Although it is so convenient with individually packaged snacks like biscuits & cheese and Tiny Teddies, you are paying a high price for the privilege and there is so much excess packaging.
 Once you are in the habit of making your own, you won’t look back.
 Some cute containers or (reused) snack bags lets you mix and change the contents and possibly also makes it easier to avoid too many processed products.

-Our children grow so fast and many clothes are almost like new when they no longer fit and thanks to the internet and Facebook, it is easier than ever to sell/buy pre-loved items.
+Our children grow so fast and many clothes are almost like new when they no longer fit and thanks to the internet and Facebook marketplace – it is easier than ever to sell and buy pre-loved items.
 It may require a bit more effort that dashing into K-Mart, but at least you can do it from your couch.
-The amount of clothes that is disposed off on a daily basis is frightening and we really must change our habits (source).
+This will help the amount of clothes in our landfill.

 The same goes for toys as it does for clothes.
-They become obsolete (and perhaps they were from the beginning?) so buy/sell pre-loved can be a great option.
-Consider the scope of a toy as many are quite limited like a remote controlled car.
-It can only do one thing.
-Others like Lego blocks are open-ended in their application and your child’s imagination can run wild.
+They become obsolete so quickly, so buying and selling pre-loved items can be a great option.
+Toys like blocks are open-ended in their application and your child’s imagination can run wild.

 Really what we have to do is treating water and electricity as a scarce resource.
 No rinsing or washing up under the running tap.
 Fill a bowl for rinsing so the water can go onto your plants after or be used to rinse off dirty dishes.
 Fill the dishwasher completely before running it and the same goes for the washing machine.
 Full loads only.
 The dryer is possibly your best friend for convenience but it’s your energy consumption enemy.
 We have mostly good drying days in Australia so hang out your washing.
 Even in winter in Melbourne I find that everything gets dry but it might take two days.
 No problem.
 We have plenty of clothes to see us through (I also LOVE the smell of fresh air that the clothes get after hanging outside for an extended period).